orix-software/orix-software.github.io/docs/developer_manual/kernel/primitives/xfread.md

     rts
 ```

+!!! warning "XFREADS changes carry.
+If asl/lsr/sec/clc (etc) are used after XFREAD call, theses opcodes should have differents behaviors.
+To avoid any problem, php/plp can be used for example before and after XFREAD call (or sec/clc depending of the code.)"

 !!! tip "XFREAD can write 4GB file but only with 64KB block for each read, it's a software limit because A & Y are used to read 16 bits length"

 !!! tip "See [fread](../../../developer_manual/orixsdk_macros/fread) macro from orix-sdk to use it"